fortran-lang/fortran-lang.org/_posts/2021-06-01-Fortran-Newsletter-June-2021.md

 ### LFortran

 * 39 Merge Requests [merged](https://gitlab.com/lfortran/lfortran/-/merge_requests?scope=all&state=merged)
-* Features that now be compiled (in the LLVM backend):
+* Features that can now be compiled (in the LLVM backend):
   * More nested functions and callbacks (the context is properly propagated)
   * Runtime: size, lbound, ubound
   * Return statement